Double-strand break repair model: Break-induced replication

-Although there is little research in regards of break-induced replication, it is known that it is a one-ended recombination mechanism, where only of the one ends of a DSB will be involved in strand invasion.
+Although there is little research in regards of break-induced replication, it is known through multiple experiments utilizing yeast as a model that it is a one-ended recombination mechanism, where only of the one ends of a DSB will be involved in strand invasion.
+BIR however, has been proven to work during replication restart and repair of eroded telomeres as well as unexpectedly RAD51's independence from the BIR process.
 This means that unlike DSBR, BIR does not link back to the second DSB end after the strand invasion and replication.
+Seeing as HR is a strictly regulated process and BIR is another possible stage of regulation, it will drive further interest into the mechanism in the near future.

 Single-strand annealing

 Single-strand annealing involves homologous/repeated sequences flanking a DSB.
 The process starts with the key end resection factor CtlP, which mediates the end resection of DSBs, resulting in the formation of a 3' ssDNA extension.
 Meditated by RAD52, the flanking homologous sequences are annealed, and forms a synapse intermediate.
-Then, the nonhomologous 3’ extension is removed by the ERCC1-XPF complex through endonucleolytic cleavage, with RAD52 increasing the efficiency of the ERCC1-XPF complex activity.
-It is only after the removal of 3’ ssDNA, where the polymerase will fill the missing gaps and the ligase to ligate the strands.
+Then, the nonhomologous 3' extension is removed by the ERCC1-XPF complex through endonucleolytic cleavage, with RAD52 increasing the efficiency of the ERCC1-XPF complex activity.
+It is only after the removal of 3' ssDNA, where the polymerase will fill the missing gaps and the ligase to ligate the strands.
 Since SSA results in the deletion of repetitive sequences, this could potentially lead to error-prone repair.

 Single-strand annealing differs from SDSA and DSBR in numerous ways.
-For instance, the 3’ extension after the end resection in SSA anneals to the repeated/homologous sequences of the other end, whereas in other pathways the strand invasion to another homologous DNA template.
+For instance, the 3' extension after the end resection in SSA anneals to the repeated/homologous sequences of the other end, whereas in other pathways the strand invasion to another homologous DNA template.
 Moreover, SSA does not require RAD51, because it does not involve strand invasion, but rather the annealing of homologous sequences.